-Introducing a rural, romance series with a difference – A Bindarra Creek Romance series © S. E. Gilchrist 2015
+Introducing a rural, romance series with a difference – A Bindarra Creek Romance © S. E. Gilchrist 2015 – a group writing venture that now has three separate series encompassing best-selling Australian romance authors.

 We also have a new book trailer, promoting our 2016 releases.
 You can check it out here: